webix-hub/docs/data/datatree/dnd_support.md

 }}

 ###Denying dragging specific items {#denying_dragging}
-To deny dragging specific items you can use the api/link/ui.tree_onbeforedrag_event.md event and return *false* each time you want to block the operation..
+To deny dragging specific items you can use the api/link/ui.tree_onbeforedrag_event.md event and return *false* each time you want to block the operation.

 {{snippet
 Denying dragging even items